JonJagger/cyber-dojo/readme.txt

 192.168.2.13:12320
 Now you need the username and password.
-I will happily tell you these if you email me: jon@jaggersoft.com CyberDojo lives in the directory /var/www/cyberdojo Pull the latest CyberDojo source code from github onto your TurnKey image
+I will happily tell you these if you email me: jon@jaggersoft.com Pull the latest CyberDojo source code from github onto your TurnKey image
+>cd /var/www/cyberdojo
 >git pull origin master
 Occasionally this will pull new directories.
 You must ensure these have the correct rights
 >cd /var/www
 >chgrp -R www-data cyberdojo
 >chown -R www-data cyberdojo